washingtonalto/bookmarklets/README.md

 * [WLA CSS Selector Tool](WLACSSSelectorTool.md) - Displays the CSS Selector of an HTML Element from the page
 * [WLA CSS Selector ver 2 Tool](WLACSSSelectorToolv2.md) - Displays the CSS Selector of an HTML Element from the page
 * [WLA Broken Links Checker](WLABrokenLinksChecker.md) - Lists down all links in page and displays their link text and attributes.
 In addition, it also displays HTTP status only for internal links at the end of the table.
+* [WLA Object to JSON scraper](WLAObjecttoJSONscraper.md) - To list down the properties of user-selected object with the option for user to download as JSON file

 ## Copy and Pasting from table to Excel